PyLadiesGermany/pycon-us-2024-workshop/README.md

 Time to get creative and visualize your metrics in a meaningful way so you can observe your application and even set up alerts for any behavior you want to be informed about!
 We will show you in the workshop how to build a simple dashboard panel but there's lots to explore.
 Lots of useful information can be found on both the [Prometheus](https://prometheus.io) and [Grafana](http://grafana.com) websites.

-### Measuring carbon emissions for our application
+### Section 4: Measuring carbon emissions for our application

 #### Why